poifuture/markdown-styler-for-word/README.md

 ## Why MS Word (Online)

-- Chinese friends cannot access Google Doc easily
+- Real time collaborative editing
-- Good integration with MS products family
+- Good integration with MS products family and MS accounts
+- China friendly
 - Free!
-(For personal use) (From developer: We paid Office 365)
+(For personal use) (From developer: We paid Office 365!)
 - ~~Rich functionality~~ Buggy

 ## What it does